What to know about the latest Scrum Guide

 Scrum describes itself as a lightweight framework.

-Scrum describes itself as being ‘purposefully incomplete.’
-It is intended to guide product development, not prescriptively describe it.
+Instead, Scrum describes itself as being ‘purposefully incomplete.’
+Its intent is to guide product development, not prescriptively describe it.

 That’s why the framework’s defining document is called the Scrum Guide, and not the Scrum Instruction Manual.